Braunschweig: Transport

 Braunschweig's city centre is mostly a car-free pedestrian zone.

 Road

-Two main autobahns serve Braunschweig, the A2 (Berlin—Hanover—Dortmund) and the A39 (Salzgitter—Wolfsburg).
-City roads are generally wide, built after World War II to support the anticipated use of the car.
+Two main autobahns serve Braunschweig, the A2 (Berlin—Hanover—Dortmund) and the A39 (Salzgitter—Wolfsburg) togethor with the A391 and A36.
+City roads are generally wide, as they were built after World War II to support the anticipated use of the car.
 There are several car parks in the city.
+Around 163,000 vehicles use the northern Highway cloverleaf intersect and 115,000 use the southern cloverleaf Highway intersect.

 Bicycle

 Many residents travel around town by bicycle using an extensive system of bicycle-only lanes.
 The main train station includes a bicycle parking area.

 Train

+The city is on the main rail line between Frankfurt and Berlin, as well as a small hub on a few South- and North-bound branches to Bad Harzburg; Salzgitter; Gifhorn and two electrified 2 track branches towards Lehrte (and the Hannover-Berlin mainline), and towards Wolfsburg linking to the same mainline.

+Around 66,000 to 110,000 people use the main station daily.

+Deutsche Bahn (German Railways, with their DB Regio Subsidiary) serves the city with a few local services, although Errix towards Uelzen (Northwards) and Bad Harzburg (Southwards) operate the aforementioned directions, as well as Hildesheim and Wolfsburg (West-East respectively) trains having been handed to Enno, and the RE70 service to Hannover being run by the Westfalenbahn.